facebook/fresco/_docs/06-building-from-source.md

 Make sure your Support Repository is up to date (see Prerequisites above).

+### Windows support

+We try our best to support building on Windows but we can't commit to it.
+We do not have a Windows build set up on our CI servers and none of us is using a Windows computer so the builds can break without us noticing it.

+Please raise github issues if the Windows build is broken or submit a pull request with the fix.
+We do our best but we'd like the community's help to keep this up to date.

 ### Contributing code upstream

 Please see our [CONTRIBUTING](https://github.com/facebook/fresco/blob/master/CONTRIBUTING.md) page.